Back to text menu | Back to clickable plan | Back to topic (Christianity) | Back to topic (Houses and apartments)

 The House of the Porch was installed in the middle of the third century AD, in a building from the second century and behind shops from the late Severan period.
 Some minor alterations took place in the period 375-425 AD.

 The house received its name from a marble porch in front of the entrance, consisting of columns supporting a tympanum.
 On the tympanum was an inscription, that unfortunately has been preserved only partially.
-It probably contained the name of the owner:
+It might have contained the name of the owner:

 [---] X